KuffourJason/User-Interface/README.md

 <a name="fn"/>
 ## Further Notes

 For further details regarding this Engineering Capstone Project, please read the attached final report in the repository.
-See sections 1, 3.1 and 4.1
+See sections 1, 3.1, 4.1 and 5.1

+[Final Report] (Final Report.docx)